awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 1.7.0 - 2019-10-24 =
+* Added: Add a new constant `WPMS_DO_NOT_SEND` to block email sending.
+* Fixed: Default email (wordpress@example.com) rewriting in CLI mode.
+* Fixed: Incorrect conflicts detection with certain plugins.
+* Fixed: various typos in plugin settings.

 = 1.6.2 - 2019-09-02 =
 * Fixed: Race condition when loading with certain plugins, that send emails very early.
 Makes email delivery more reliable.